 My heart will surely explode if it continues to race.
-I feel like an innocent bunny cornered by a vicious hungry dog.
+This is what a bunny cornered by a vicious hungry dog feels like.
 My palms are stuck together and I am frozen in this spot.

 "Run, you stupid fool!"
-I instruct my feet but they remain glued to the floor.
+I instruct my feet, they remain glued to the floor.

-The awful truth grips me as my bladder lets go.
+The awful truth grips me, I feel urine warm on me legs as my bladder lets go.
 It is too late for us.

 I know who gave us away.
 Greta had to have been strong armed, told her elderly parents would be tortured or killed.
 An offer of money or food wouldn't have opened her mouth.
 She is truly one of God's angels on Earth.
 Not many will risk their lives for Jewish "filth".

 Storm troopers don't knock or gently open the door.
 It is all violence and aggression.
 Once they are in the room, they seem disappointed by the quiet dignity of our family.
 It is not resignation but an agreement.
 Papa has spoken to us about how we will react if it should happen.

 They bark orders, "You may each bring a bag.
 Hurry!"